ismasan/parametric/README.md

 Type coercions (the `type` method) and validations (the `validate` method) are all _policies_.

-Parametric ships with a number of built-in policies.
+Paradocs ships with a number of built-in policies.

 ### :string